Skip to content

 • Uses compile-time type of target

-• Searches for methods in target's class and supertypes
+• Searches for all accessible methods in target's class and supertypes

 • Example: